CoconutMacaroon/Photos/README.md

 ## Introduction

-Here are my weekly photos.
+Every week, I am taking a photo of something.
+These are those photos.
+Hope you enjoy them!

 ### Week One